 The Port of Los Angeles is a landlord port.
-As such, the Port does not manage or participate in the operations of facilities, and expenses incurred are principally administrative and fixed in nature.
+As such, the Port does not manage or participate in the operations of facilities, and expenses incurred are principally administrative and relatively fixed in nature.

-Operating and administrative expense rose \$8.1 million to \$98.1 million, an 8.9% increase from the prior fiscal year.
-Categories of expense reflecting increases include salaries and benefits, marketing and public relations, outside services, materials and supplies, and other operating expenses.
-These classifications rose 3%, 28%, 29%, 13% and 30%, respectively.
-Offsetting these increases were drops in city services and allocation costs.
+Operating and administrative expenses rose \$26.0 million to \$124.0 million, a 26.5% increase from prior fiscal year expense of \$98.1 million.
+Categories of expense reflecting more significant increases include salaries and benefits, marketing and public relations and other operating expenses.
+Offsetting these increases were reductions in travel and entertainment expense.
 Changes in other categories of expenses were immaterial.